SSL, HTTPS, HTTP, TLS, HSTS…

 If you’re an SEO and you’re recommending against going HTTPS, you’re wrong and you should feel bad.— Gary Illyes ᕕ( ᐛ )ᕗ (@methode) August 18, 2015

 HTTPS (Hypertext Transfer Protocol Secure) is a network protocol designed to protect your store from possible cyber attacks and secure all sensitive data transfers, such as credit card transactions, logins and other personal information passed from a visitor’s browser to your website.

 - All transferred data is safely encrypted and therefore makes no real sense for web hacker as they do not have the key to decipher it.
-So, no one can copy your customers’ credit card info or read your Facebook messages, phew!
+So, no one can copy your customers’ credit cards data or read your Facebook messages, phew!

 - Data integrity is additionally controlled, which means that sensitive data cannot be modified in any way during the transfer.
 At least without being noticed.

-- Authentication prevents your store from the so-called man in the middle attacks, when a hacker gets full access to the data transmitted between your store and customers, browsing it.
+- Authentication prevents your online store from the so-called man in the middle attacks, when a hacker gets full access to the data transmitted between your eCommerce store and customers, browsing it.

 With HTTPS on board, all these crafty scams are in no way possible.

 Google’s HTTPS algorithm was first announced on August 6, 2014 (it’s been almost 2,5 years already!), held the same sway over SEO in 2016, and is still prioritized now.